Sanmith27/LIC-Experiments/README.md

 # RESULT( Design-1):
  1) DC Analysis:
-     1. The calculated drain current (Id) matches the expected value based on power and voltage.
+     1. The calculated drain current (Id) matches the expected value based on power and voltage, Id = 5.56*10^-5 A.
-     2. Effect of MOSFET Width:
-          1. Increasing the width of M1 significantly increases Id, while decreasing it reduces Id.
-     3. By adjusting the MOSFET’s channel dimensions (L & W), The current requirement was succesfully achecived.
+     2. By adjusting the MOSFET’s channel dimensions (L & W) where L=175nm and W= 178nm, The current requirement was succesfully achecived.
      4. The circuit behaves as expected under DC conditions.

  2) Transient Analysis: